armsnyder/FeldcoLoanRequest/README.md

 ### Missing Features

-Here are a list of features that are missing from the application.
+Here is a list of features that are missing from the application, along with our plan to implement them if we had time.

 ##### Connecting the sales representative login and client list to the Feldco CRM